-With Brussels being an all-year-around destination the round of museums, galleries, palaces, and shopping continues unabated through the spring months.
-OutsideBrussels there is plenty happening to entice visitors to Belgium in spring.
+Brussels is an all-year destination so the round of museums, galleries, palaces and shopping continues unabated through the cool winter months.
+But Brussels in winter has plenty of surprises to charm visitors.